Leech (song)

-"Leech" is the 14th maxi-single by the Japanese rock band, the Gazette.
-It was released on November 12, 2008 in two editions; the "Optical Impression" edition, "Auditory Impression" edition.
+"Leech" is the 14th maxi-single by Japanese rock band the Gazette.
+It was released on November 12, 2008, in two editions; the "Optical Impression" edition and the "Auditory Impression" edition.
 The first includes the songs "Leech" and "Distorted Daytime"- it also includes a DVD containing the music video for the song "Leech".
 The second comes with a bonus track, "Hole".